Proving Negatives and Dealing With Absence of Evidence and Evidence of Absence

 Putting aside negatives we can prove with certainty for a second, consider the following:

-To prove a negative, we simply have to provide sufficient evidence that a proposition (statement or claim) is true.
+To “prove” a something we simply have to provide sufficient evidence that a proposition (statement or claim) is true.
 In other words, we have to show that it is very likely the case, we don’t have to show it is true with absolute certainty.

-This can be accomplished by providing evidence of absence (not argument from ignorance).
+Thus, proving a negative in this sense can be accomplished by providing evidence of absence (not argument from ignorance, but scientific evidence of absence gathered from scientific research).
 For example, a strong argument that proves that it is very likely Unicorns don’t exist involves showing that there is no evidence of Unicorns existing (no fossils, no eye witness accounts, no hoofprints, nothing).

-At that point, the burden of proof would be on those who believe to show the Unicorn does exist (the burden would be on them to prove the theory of non-existent Unicorns false by providing a better theory).
+At that point, the burden of proof would be on those who believe in Unicorns to prove that Unicorns do in fact exist (the burden would be on them to prove the theory of non-existent Unicorns false by providing a better theory).

 Is the popular “you can’t prove it doesn’t exist” a good argument?